Chapter 5: Volatile Peace

-If we went up the steep path that curved with hills, we would eventually find a sturdy, two story house built of pink Thelse stone.
+If we went up the steep path that softly curved with hills, we would eventually find a sturdy, two story house built of pink Thelse stone.
 Attached to it was the wooden barn where vats and oak barrels stood in orderly rows, filling the air with the dizzying, sweet-sour odour of fermenting wine.

 The grapevines hugged the hillside, enjoying the kiss of sunshine that only touched that side of the hill in all of Thalmina.
 When harvest season came round, we would lie on the hillside under the vines, filling woven baskets attached to ropes that Marin would hoist up when full.

 It was slow work, crawling thus on the steep hillside from vine to vine.
-Charti and Lian, Mariala's twin boys, would always be hired to help.
+Charti and Lian, Riala's twin boys, would always be hired to help.
 Even after my apprenticeship began, the mask-maker allowed me to come for the harvest.